 The Refugee Survival Trust Scotland provides refugees and people seeking asylum with practical support when it is most needed.
 The Refugee Survival Trust seeks to build connections between people and use what they learn to campaign for change.

-The Centre for Black and Minority Ethnic Health is located in one of the most ethnically diverse cities in the UK and is uniquely placed to conduct research on issues affecting the health and wellbeing of ethnic and migrant communities.
+The Centre for BME Health is located in Leicester, one of the most ethnically diverse cities in the UK, and is uniquely placed to conduct research on issues affecting the health and wellbeing of ethnic and migrant communities.
+They offer translation and cultural adaptation, research design, training, participant recruitment and more.

 The Race Equality Centre provides support and advice to individuals, groups and organisations from racial minority backgrounds, which is designed to enhance their ability to proactively participate in political, social and economic activities.